 Jeremy Finley is the chief investigative reporter for the Channel 4 I-Team and anchors Channel 4 News at 4:00 with Jennifer Johnson.
 He specializes in investigations into corruption, criminal activity and waste of taxpayer money.
-He is a member of Investigative Reporters and Editors.

-If it was any indication of his future path, when Jeremy was a kid, he refused to take his parents' word that Santa Claus was real and demanded proof.
+If it was any indication of his future path, when Jeremy was a kid, he refused to take his parents' word that Santa Claus was real and wanted proof.
 Therefore, on Christmas morning, he left a note for Santa, demanding Santa's signature if he indeed did exist.

 Santa complied.
 Not satisfied, the next year Jeremy went in search of Santa's stash, found it in his parent's closet, was busted, and all his gifts went to his brother Jason.
 But Jeremy at last had his proof.